filecoin-project/rust-fil-proofs/README.md

 ## Install and configure Rust

-**NOTE:** If you have installed `rust-proofs` incidentally, as a submodule of `go-filecoin`, then you may already have installed Rust.
+**NOTE:** If you have installed `rust-fil-proofs` incidentally, as a submodule of `go-filecoin`, then you may already have installed Rust.

-The instructions below assume you have independently installed `rust-proofs` in order to test, develop, or experiment with it.
+The instructions below assume you have independently installed `rust-fil-proofs` in order to test, develop, or experiment with it.

 [Install Rust.](https://www.rust-lang.org/en-US/install.html)